Skip to main content

 Scripts are part of our open-source project, thoroughly reviewed by reputable sources.
 They can be independently verified by anyone, including you.

-Some scripts, beyond Standard recommendation, may have higher impact on system functionality.
+Some scripts, beyond Normal recommendation, may have higher impact on system functionality.
 These are clearly marked in our documentation.

 How can PrivacyLearn be free?